-This must be done within 90 days of the end of the study and should be carried out using the National Research Ethics Service’s Declaration of End of Trail (EOT) form.
+This must be done within 90 days of the end of the study and should be carried out in accordance with guidance on the HRA website, which includes forms to use.

 A summary of the final report of the research should be submitted to the REC within one year of the conclusion of the study...